-International Longshoremen’s Association, AFL-CIO Preparing For 54th Quadrennial Convention July 20-23, 2015; Hundreds of ILA Delegates To Convene At Caribe Hilton in San Juan, Puerto Rico
+International Longshoremen’s Association Preparing For 54th Quadrennial Convention July 20-23, 2015; Hundreds of ILA Delegates To Convene At Caribe Hilton in San Juan, Puerto Rico

 Harold J. Daggett, who is completing his first four-year term as International President of the ILA and intends to run for re-election at the San Juan convention, said the ILA has put together an impressive list of speakers who will address more than 1000 ILA delegates and guests expected to attend.